Main Page Content

 Recording Secretary: The Recording Secretary of the College Senate is a non-voting, paid position.

 Parliamentarian: The Parliamentarian serves a one-year term and is appointed by the new President at the last Senate meeting for the next year's term.
 This is a non-voting position held by a non-senator.

 Standing Committee: Standing Committee Designations for Senators for one year term.
 Each senator submits a list of three preferences to the Senate President-elect.
 Final appointments are determined by the Senate Executive Committee.

 Standing Committee Chair: Standing Committee Chair Designations for one year term and are appointed by the Senate President and President-elect.

 The Unit/Departmental Senator and Alternate represent each SUNY Brockport unit or department and serve two-year commitments with a term limit of three consecutive terms.
 Units of representation to elect senators and alternates are announced at the first Senate meeting each spring semester by the Senate President-elect.
 Individual units elect their own representatives.
 Call for elections to department chairs comes from the Senate President-elect in March.
 Half of the College Senate is elected each year.

 When a College Senator's term is set to expire, their unit(s) of representation will need to conduct a democratic election to identify a new Senator and alternate representative for the next term.

 Bylaws Revisions occur every three years.
 A Bylaws ad hoc committee is formed in the spring of the last academic year the Bylaws is in affect.
-The current Faculty Bylaws (2013-2016) were ratified by the College at Brockport voting faculty on April 14, 2013.
-The next series of revisions will take place when the Bylaws committee reconvenes in September of 2016.
-Contact information will be provided on this page at that time.
+The current Faculty Bylaws (2016-2019) were ratified by the College at Brockport voting faculty.
+The next series of revisions will take place when the Bylaws committee reconvenes in September of 2018.
 Any questions or concerns regarding the Bylaws should be directed to the Senate President or the parliamentarian.